 But you will need to have the skills IT employers are looking for.
 Entry-level IT jobs generally require an understanding of various operating systems, networks, and basic security features.
 You can look through several job descriptions of positions you’re interested in to get a sense of what kind of skills you’ll want to have.

-There are several ways to break into IT without a degree, including self-study.
+There are several ways to break into IT without a degree, including self study.
 But if you’re starting from scratch, earning an entry-level IT certification can be a good first step.
 Working toward a certification can give you a clear roadmap of the skills you’ll have to learn.
 The certification itself can provide you with a credential to show employers you know enough to do the expected job.

 In the computer science field, you’ll design and build computers and computer programs.
 In IT, you’ll work to maintain and improve those computers, as well as the systems, security structures, databases, and networks that help them run.
 There are also several fields that combine principles from both computer science and IT, like cloud computing, DevOps, and database administration.

 So which should you choose?
 If you’re drawn more to the possibilities of what you can do with computers—building websites, designing software, creating machine learning algorithms—then computer science might be what you’re looking for.
 If you’re interested in the ways computers run, IT is probably more suited for you.

 1. US Bureau of Labor Statistics.
 "Computer and Information Technology Occupations, https://www.bls.gov/ooh/computer-and-information-technology/home.htm."
-Accessed June 4, 2021.
+Accessed November 19, 2021.

 2. Business Insider.
 "Elon Musk said a college degree isn't required for a job at Tesla — and Apple, Google, and Netflix don't require employees to have 4-year degrees either, https://www.businessinsider.com/top-companies-are-hiring-more-candidates-without-a-4-year-degree-2019-4."
-Accessed June 4, 2021.
+Accessed November 19, 2021.

-4. US Bureau of Labor Statistics.
+3. US Bureau of Labor Statistics.
 "Usual Weekly Earnings of Wage and Salary Workers First Quarter 2021, https://www.bls.gov/news.release/pdf/wkyeng.pdf."
 Accessed November 19, 2021.